How to Use AI Generated Images Commercially (2026 Guide)

 European Union:

-• AI Act includes provisions affecting AI-generated content
+• EU AI Act includes provisions affecting AI-generated content

 • Individual member states developing supplementary regulations